 Top things to do in San Diego, California

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in San Diego.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in San Diego.

 Start the day with a beachfront brunch & Old World Charm